timdream/rpi-tools/REFERENCE.md

 ### `upnpc -l`

-This should list all redirections but my router fail to return that for some reasons.
+This should list all redirections.

 ```
 $ upnpc -l